The Price of Quota-based Diversity in Assignment Problems

 \section{Experimental Analysis}

 In this section, we simulate instances of the \ASTC problem using recent, publicly available Singaporean demographic and housing allocation statistics and Chicago public school admission data.
 We compare the welfare of three assignment mechanisms: the optimal unconstrained mechanism, the optimal constrained mechanism, and the lottery-based mechanism (see Section \ref{sec:lottery} below).
-Both the unconstrained and constrained social welfare maximizations are solved using the Gurobi Optimizer.
-We refer the reader to \url{https://git.io/fNhhm} for full implementation details.
+Both the unconstrained and constrained social welfare maximizations are solved using the Gurobi Optimizer.\footnote{Each iteration of the constrained optimization problem took about $30$ minutes while that of the unconstrained optimization and the lottery mechanism took less than $1$ minute of running time on a standard laptop (Intel i7-7600U Processor, 2.8Ghz, 8GB RAM, 256 GB SSD).} We refer the reader to \url{https://git.io/fNhhm} for full implementation details.